 Finding an Avian Veterinarian

 The breeder of your bird may know of a good avian vet.
 Bird clubs and societies may also be helpful.
 Even pet store owners may be able to help.
-Until recently, the store where I buy bird food was run by a couple who breed birds and are very interested in keeping them healthy.
-The couple are very knowledgeable and always had excellent advice to share when I visited the store, including the location of a good avian veterinarian.
+Until recently, the store where I bought bird food was run by a couple who breed birds and are very interested in keeping them healthy.
+The couple is very knowledgeable and always had excellent advice to share when I visited the store, including the location of a good avian veterinarian.

-Courtship Displays in the Red-Breasted or Moustache Parakeet
+Courtship Displays in the Red-Breasted Parakeet

 A Wonderful Pet